RubixML/ML/README.md

 A weighted version of [Manhattan](#manhattan) distance which computes the L1 distance between two coordinates in a vector space.

 ##### Parameters:
-This distance metric does not have any parameters.
+This kernel does not have any parameters.

 ##### Example:
 ```php